 "Oh god, don't ask me that.
 I can't go down that path: the overview of the industry and women," she says, pausing a bit.
 "Sorry, I'm super anxious to get to a place in the world where we don't have to talk about women filmmakers as women filmmakers.
 Everyone can just focus on content.
 Don't make me go down that path."

-As she gets her bearings, we chat briefly about film festivals and what she likes about attending them, such as conversations with people she'd never meet ("A farmer in Costa Rica who watched 'Meeks Cutoff' started talking to me about religion").
+As she gets her bearings, we chat briefly about film festivals and what she likes about attending them, such as conversations with people she wouldn't normally meet ("A farmer in Costa Rica who watched 'Meeks Cutoff' started talking to me about religion").
 She's tight-lipped about current projects but says she is working on something with Canadian novelist and screenwriter, Patrick deWitt, but "who knows?"
 Today has been frustrating and this walk was to get away from work, she adds.

-"I'm looking forward to coming," she says.
-"But right now I've got to figure out where I am."
+"I'm looking forward to coming to Richmond," she says, "but right now I've got to figure out where I am."
 S

 Director Kelly Reichardt will appear at screenings for "Wendy and Lucy" on Saturday, March 17, at VCU's Grace Street Theater at 7:30 p.m. ($10); and "Night Moves" in the same theater at 9 p.m. ($10).
 Also she will attend the screening of "Certain Women" on Sunday, March 18, at 4 p.m. at the Byrd Theatre ($10).